Esperanto grammar: Attributive phrases and clauses

 Note that the noun and its adjacent relative pronoun do not agree in case.
 Rather, their cases depend on their relationships with their respective verbs.
+(Note: This is parallel to the rather archaic distinction in English between 'who' and 'whom'.
+Other sequences of case are possible, though with different readings: fuĝis la hundo, kiu ĉasis ĝin 'the dog which chased it fled'; mi vidis la katon, kiun la hundo ĉasis 'I saw the cat, which the dog chased'.)
 However, they do agree in number: